liferay/liferay-docs/develop/new-articles/application-development/02-creating-a-simple-bundle.markdown

 deployed to Liferay's module framework.

 It's easy to create a bundle using Liferay's Ant-based [Plugins SDK](http://www.liferay.com/downloads/liferay-portal/available-releases).
-Using the Plugins SDK is not required; you could use [Maven](https://maven.apache.org), [Gradle](https://gradle.org), or [Bndtools](http://bndtools.org) instead.
+Using the Plugins SDK is not required; you can use [Maven](https://maven.apache.org), [Gradle](https://gradle.org), or [Bndtools](http://bndtools.org) instead.